Skip to content ↓

 You can contact school if you are worried and needs support and advice.

-You can also contact he Professionals Online Safety Helpline at UK Safer Internet Centre provides confidential, independent support to help resolve online safety concerns affecting children and young people.
+You can also contact the Professionals Online Safety Helpline at UK Safer Internet Centre provides confidential, independent support to help resolve online safety concerns affecting children and young people.

 When to Get in Touch